 Note that the search methodology will be strange to many users and will take some practice and testing to get used to it.
 Also, not all data elements are present for all records; ie. no birth year.

 A particularly important resource is Norway-Heritage : Hands across the Sea.
 A superb resource, a MUST SEE for Norwegian researchers and very interesting just for historical content alone.
+An essential resource for researching Norwegian emigration.
 However, its transcribed ships passenger lists only go up to 1875 and the website also warns: "This database is not complete.
 There are many years from which no lists exists (read more about this in the article 'Hunting Passenger Lists').
 There are also many lists not transcribed yet."
 See site for further details.
 You may need to be creative in using the Passenger List search, given variations in spelling and recording of these Norwegian names.
 These listings include immigrants from Norwegian ships that first arrived at the Port of Quebec.
 I also note that females seem to be usually listed by their Norwegian patronymics.